-Rich Beal's first journey into amazing Turkmenistan
+Tour leader Rich Beal's first journey into amazing Turkmenistan in Central Asia.

-Turkmenistan is one of those countries where I was very keen to explore myself and also to take along our travellers, sure enough, around 4 years ago, my opportunity arrived!
+Turkmenistan is one of those countries where I was very keen to explore myself and also to take along our travellers, sure enough, around four years ago, my opportunity arrived!
 We had a large group and I was to join Simon on the tour to learn the ropes of leading a tour in this unique place.
 It was one of those places I must admit that I knew very little about.

 For my first journey, I flew with Turkmenistan Air direct from Beijing.
 The check-in counter was chaotic but exciting as many Turkmen were returning home with their Chinese goods all sealed and packed in giant boxes - looking like they were bound for sale in Ashgabat.
-Ashgabat can be reached from a range of cities such as London, Istanbul, Dubai, Moscow, Bangkok, etc and on Airlines such as Fly Dubai, Turkish Air, Lufthansa, and S7 as well as the national airline
+Ashgabat can be reached from a range of cities such as London, Istanbul, Dubai, Moscow, Bangkok, etc and on Airlines such as Fly Dubai, Turkish Air, Lufthansa, and S7 as well as the national airline.

-After visiting many times I now know the different scales of the place - there are indeed people to be found; you just need to know where to look!
+After visiting many times I now know the different scales of the place.
+There are indeed people to be found; you just need to know where to look!
 Fuel is cheap, as are cars, so driving rather than walking short distances is the order of the day.
-In the old town (all built since the Earthquake in 1948 up to 1991; the pre-independence era) many apartment complexes are very Soviet in their design housing small shops and restaurants.
+In the old town (all built since the Earthquake in 1948 up to 1991; the pre-independence era) many apartment complexes are very Soviet in their design, housing small shops and restaurants.
 Advertising is there but still kept to a minimum.
 Larger shops and retail outlets are underground or behind mirrored windows - great for locals who need to find them but tricky for many a foreign visitor.
 Markets, parks, shopping malls, and the numerous cafes and restaurants are the best place to meet your everyday Turkmen local.

 If you thought that the city was the only place to see in this vast gas-rich desert country you would be very much mistaken!
 A select few other highlights include;

 On the outskirts of modern Ashgabat, this UNESCO listed site is the former capital of the mighty Parthian Kingdom; a dominant force in this region in ancient times, and a match even for Rome at its height.
 It’s earthen ramparts and fascinating layout, as explained by a local archaeologist, give an idea of the deep history of this region.

 At one time this was the most important city in the world – the centre of the Great Silk Road, a multicultural and multi-ethnic metropolis of trade and exchange at the centre of the world both geographically and economically.
 Here is the ideal place to learn about the history of Central Asia, the rise and fall of dynasties and cities, the silk road, and human civilization in this part of the world in general.
 Now a ruin and major archaeological site, but with enough extant buildings to give a visitor a sense of wonder, this large site really shows you how history gives and takes away; one day you’re on top, the next you’re a desert ruin!